First Government House, Sydney: Heritage listing

 As at 3 March 2000, First Government House was the first permanent centre of colonial administration in Australia.
-It was the home and offices of the Governors of New South Wales from 1788-1845 and the official, social and administrative centre of the colony from 1788-1845.
+It was the home and offices of the Governors of New South Wales from 1788 to 1845 and the official, social and administrative centre of the colony from 1788 to 1845.
 As such, it is associated with numerous events of political, cultural and social significance to the colony's development.
 Its use as both home and seat of authority and its siting and subsequent development determined to a large extent the pattern of growth of Sydney.
 This entails both the physical pattern of the streets and its cultural pattern of political, official, recreational and residential and mercantile quarters.

 The site of the building contains the only remains from 1788 known to survive in 1983.
 These remains provide evidence of Australia's major phases of history, architectural, building technology, and administration of the colony in New South Wales.

 First Government House has a unique historical significance because of the many historic figures, both European and Aboriginal, who are associated with the building.
 It also has great scientific significance which is proven in its potential to answer research questions in these and other fields.

 First Government House is of great symbolic importance to the Australian people.
 The site is our most tangible link to our past and the foundation of white settlement in this country.

 First Government House, Sydney was listed on the New South Wales State Heritage Register on 10 December 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.